t3mediacorp/API-Java-SDK/README.md

 1. Simple client to access the Trackvia API

+## API Access and The User Key

+Obtain a user key by enabling the API at:

+  https://go.trackvia.com/#/my-info

+Note, the API is only available for Enterprise level accounts

 ## Usage

 First instantiate a TrackViaClient object

 TrackViaClient client = TrackviaClient.create(path, scheme, hostName, port, email, password, userKey);

-Obtain a user key by enabling the API at:

-  https://go.trackvia.com/#/my-info

-Note, the API is only available for Enterprise level accounts

 The client interface is more fully explained in the Java Docs and our Tic-tac-toe tutorial: https://developer.trackvia.com/tutorials/tic-tac-toe